Flint Castle: History

 In 1399 Richard II of England was held by Henry Bolingbroke at Flint before being returned to London.

 During the English Civil War, Flint Castle was held by the Royalists.
 It was finally captured by the Parliamentarians in 1647 after a three-month siege.
 To prevent its reuse in the conflict, the castle was then slighted in accordance with Cromwell's destruction order.
 The ruins are what remain today.

 By the 19th century part of the site's outer bailey was used as Flintshire's County Jail.
 A quarry operated nearby.

 Present day

 Flint Castle is maintained by Cadw, a Welsh-government body that protects, conserves and promotes the building heritage of Wales.
 Access is free and via a path.
 Most parts of the castle, such as the isolated keep, are open to the public.
 A spiral staircase was installed in the north east tower in 2017, from where a platform gives views over the Dee Estuary.
-A giant iron ring sculpture was due to be placed in the castle grounds but was seen as divisive and the project was shelved — the architects said the sculpture represented the "unstable nature of the crown", but criticis interpreted the symbol as representing the subjugation of the Welsh people.
+A giant iron ring sculpture was due to be placed in the castle grounds but was seen as divisive and the project was shelved — the architects said the sculpture represented the "unstable nature of the crown", but critics interpreted the symbol as representing the subjugation of the Welsh people.

+Since 2024, Cadw are to standardise the name in both languages, to use the Welsh name Castell y Fflint in English.
+Although they have not yet done so as of 2026.